flaviostutz/rpi-johnny-five/README.md

 # Developers

+Place the NodeJS application files on "/data/[your app]", so that Node can find the already built-in johnny-five module and its dependencies.

 You can connect to the container using SSH in order to test your code locally so that you avoid buiding the container at each run:
  - Start the container with "docker run -it --privileged -p 2222:22 flaviostutz/rpi-johnny-five" on your Raspberry connected to Arduino
  - Connect to container using "ssh root@[raspberry ip]:2222" (password is "root")